adrelanos/curl-scripts/README.md

 # Scripts for curl #

-Contains scripts for curl progress bar and to convert curl exit codes to status messages.
+Contains a script for curl progress bar in terninal.
+Includes another script to convert curl exit codes to curl status messages.
+Implemented in bash.
+Common code that is often required by other scripts.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)